-So, compound interest is a marvelous force, where it’s like you start out with 1x what you have, and then if you increase 20% a year for 30 years, it’s not that you got 30 years times 20% added on.
+So, compound interest is a marvelous force, where if you start out with 1x what you have, and then if you increase 20% a year for 30 years, it’s not that you got 30 years times 20% added on.
 It was compounding, so it just grew, and grew, and grew until you suddenly got a massive amount of whatever it is.
 Whether it’s goodwill, or love, or relationships, or money.
 So, I think compound interest is a very important force.

 You have to be able to play a long-term game.
 And long-term games are good not just for compound interest, they’re also good for trust.
-If you look at prisoner’s dilemma type games, a solution to prisoner’s dilemma is tit-for-tat, which is I’m just gonna do to you what you did last time to me, with some forgiveness in case there was a mistake made.
+If you look at prisoner’s dilemma type games, a solution to prisoner’s dilemma is tit-for-tat, which is I’m just going do to you what you did last time to me, with some forgiveness in case there was a mistake made.
 But that only works in an iterated prisoner’s dilemma, in another words if we play a game multiple times.